Economy of Nazi Germany: Privatization and business ties

 The Nazis granted millions of marks in credits to private businesses.
 Many businessmen had friendly relations to the Nazis, most notably with Heinrich Himmler and his Freundeskreis der Wirtschaft.
 Hitler's administration decreed an October 1937 policy that "dissolved all corporations with a capital under $40,000 and forbade the establishment of new ones with a capital less than $200,000," which swiftly effected the collapse of one-fifth of all small corporations.
-On July 15, 1933 a law was enacted that imposed compulsory membership in cartels, while by 1934 the Third Reich had mandated a reorganization of all companies and trade associations and formed an alliance with the Nazi regime.
-Nonetheless, the Nazi regime was able to close most of Germany's stock exchanges, reducing them "from twenty-one to nine in 1935," and "limited the distribution of dividends to 6 percent."
-By 1936 Germany decreed laws to completely block foreign stock trades by citizens.
-These moves showed signs of Antisemitism and a move toward a war economy, with the belief that the stock market was being operated by Jews.
+Meanwhile, large cartels were strengthened, and a law passed on July 15, 1933 allowed the Ministry of Economics to organize new cartels or to compel firms to join existing ones.
+In 1934, the Nazi regime introduced a new law on securities trading that favored large companies, and in December of that year it "limited the distribution of dividends to 6 percent, so that profits would be reinvested into companies."
+Generally, Nazi government policies "favored big corporations and the transformation of smaller corporations (juristische Personengesellschaften or Körperschaften) to private firms (Personalgesellschaften)."
+They also favored domestic businesses and restricted flows of foreign exchange.
+From 1938, foreign exchange dealings were no longer allowed at German stock markets.

 The rhetoric of the Nazi regime stated that German private companies would be protected and privileged as long as they supported the economic goals of the government—mainly by participating in government contracts for military production—but that they could face severe penalties if they went against the national interest.
 However, such threats were rarely carried out in practice, and historians Christoph Buccheim and Jonas Scherner state that "companies normally could refuse to engage in an investment project designed by the state without any consequences."
 Private firms refused government contracts and directions on many occasions.
 In 1937, de Wendel, a coal mining enterprise, refused to build a hydrogenation plant.
 In 1939, IG Farben denied a government request to increase its production of rayon and refused to invest in a synthetic rubber factory despite this being an important project for the regime.
 Froriep GmbH, a company producing machines for the armaments industry, successfully demanded cheap credit from the Nazi government under a threat of cutting back investment if its demand was not met.
 The regime generally used monetary incentives, such as guaranteed profits, to persuade businesses to support its goals, and freedom of contract was generally respected even in projects important for the war.
 According to Buccheim and Scherner, the reason why businesses sometimes refused these incentives was out of long-term profitability considerations.
 The government usually tried to persuade them to join military projects, but firms were worried about overcapacity in case the armaments boom would end.
 They did not want to commit themselves too much to war-related production for the future.